AtcoCoder/alx-low_level_programming/0x15-file_io/README.md

-This is File input and output project.
+This is the file input and output project.